la2050/challenge/_2021/learn/the-birth-equity-advocacy-project-a-program-of-causes-to-care-about.md

   throughout that process.
-We know for a fact that in the space of Birth Equity for Black Maternal Care there are great 501c3s that have been doing the grass roots work for so long, however they can only allocate a small percentage of their time and funding focused on lobbying and advocating - that is where we come in!
-Because we are a 501c4 dedicated to Birth Equity for Black Maternal Care we get to spend 100% of our time lobbying and advocating and are not limited in funding we can recieve or use on this issue.
+We know for a fact that in the space of Birth Equity for Black Maternal Care there are great 501c3s that have been doing the grass roots work for so long, however they can only allocate a small percentage of their time and funding focused on advocating - that is where we come in!
+  Because we are a 501c4 dedicated to Birth Equity for Black Maternal Care we get to spend 100% of our time advocating and are not limited in funding we can receive or use on this issue.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '25000' Describe how Los Angeles County will be different if your work is successful.: >- We have found that awareness is the key to eliminating implicit bias.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '25000' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '25000' Describe how Los Angeles County will be different if your work is successful.: >- We have found that awareness is the key to eliminating implicit bias.
 We shift the narrative and re-create the framework for what it is to be a Black mother in the process of growing life.
 Our strategic approach is to develop an inclusivity framework through the lens of human rights that will set a trend for a larger conversation that results in tangible self sustaining change.
   With this help we can ensure more women in Los Angeles feel more supported to demand quality care.
 Describe the role of collaborating organizations on this project.: ''